West Valley, New York

 West Valley is a hamlet in the Town of Ashford in Cattaraugus County, New York, United States.
-The population was 518 at the 2010 census, which lists the community as a census-designated place.
+As of the 2020 census, West Valley had a population of 452.
+The community is listed as a census-designated place.

 Located at the intersection of Cattaraugus County Route 53 and State Route 240/County Route 32, the hamlet is home to West Valley Central School and the West Valley Demonstration Project, a nuclear cleanup facility.
 Because of the presence of a school district, a telephone exchange (716–942), and a post office located in (and named after) the hamlet, many people mistake West Valley to be the name of an actual town or village.
 However, it does not have any autonomous government separate from the town of Ashford.

 Geography

 West Valley is located at (42.4028410, −78.6100253) and its elevation is 1522 ft.

 According to the 2010 United States census, the CDP has a total area of 1.535 sqmi, of which 1.532 sqmi is land and 0.003 sqmi is water.